Life Caged

 2D design, 3D realization, Exhibition

 The largest and most comprehensive project of our senior year at The Design School, this research project demonstrates our ability to gather information, understand, and communicate a complex social issue through design.
-As someone with a deep love & respect for nature, I chose to focus my attention on the exploitation and abuse of wildlife in the entertainment industry, specifically zoos.
+As someone with a deep love & respect for nature, I chose to focus my attention on the exploitation and abuse of wildlife in entertainment, specifically zoos.

 2D clock design.